 In this section

-- Web standards for page titles
+- Web standards for page and file titles

 - Web standard for adding page descriptions to web pages